gnames/gnmatcher/README.md

 * Run ``gnmatcher rest -p 1234``

-The service will run on the given port.
+The service will run on the given port (the default port is 8080).

 ### Usage as a library